borglab/gtsam/INSTALL.md

   This will build the library and unit tests, run all of the unit tests, and then install the library itself.

-## Boost Notes

-Versions of Boost prior to 1.65 have a known bug that prevents proper "deep" serialization of objects, which means that objects encapsulated inside other objects don't get serialized.
-This is particularly seen when using `clang` as the C++ compiler.

-For this reason we recommend Boost>=1.65, and recommend installing it through alternative channels when it is not available through your operating system's primary package manager.

-## Known Issues

-- MSVC 2013 is not yet supported because it cannot build the serialization module of Boost 1.55 (or earlier).

 # Windows Installation